Kano Kano State, Nigeria Travel Guide

 Respectful interaction with Kano's rich culture and thoughtful spending create meaningful experiences and benefit local communities.

-Institutions like the Gidan Makama Museum preserve Kano's history and Hausa cultural artifacts.
+Institutions like the Gidan Makama Museum preserve Kano's history and Hausa cultural items.
 Efforts protect ancient city walls.

 Always be polite.
 Use basic Hausa greetings.
 Adhere to local dress customs, especially for female travelers, covering shoulders and knees.